 What is a Building Information Modelling (BIM)?

 Building Information Modelling, or BIM for short, is a process of designing and constructing buildings.
 Rather than relying on paper drawings and manual calculations, teams use 3D modeling software to create a digital three-dimensional model of the building.
 This model can be used to simulate different construction scenarios, identify potential problems, and optimize the design.
 BIM is essentially the process of planning, creating, and managing that building information.
 BIM is already being used on some of the world’s biggest construction projects, and it is poised to revolutionize the industry.
 So if you’re not already familiar with BIM, now is the time to get on board.

 What is the definition of a Building Information Model for a Digital Twin?

 Are you familiar with the term “digital twin”?
 If not, don’t worry – you’re not alone.
 Even though the concept has been around for a few years, it’s still relatively new, and not everyone is familiar with it.
 So let’s start with some quick definitions.
 A digital twin is simply a computer model of a physical asset, process, or system.
-A Building Information Model (BIM) is a type of digital twin that specifically features data about the building itself – its architecture, engineering, and construction (AEC).
+A Building Information Model (BIM) can be a type of digital twin that specifically features data about the building itself – its architecture, engineering, and construction (AEC).
 So, in short, a BIM-based digital twin can be used to virtually simulate and study all aspects of a building throughout its entire lifecycle.